RazorFlow/docs/src/content/js/guide/components/table/table_add_data.md

 ### Adding columns

-To add columns to the table, you can use the {{ linkApi("TableComponent", "addColumn") }} function.
-The first parameter to the {{ linkApi("TableComponent", "addColumn") }} function is a unique string key for the column.
+To add columns to the table, you can use the {{ linkApi("js", "TableComponent", "addColumn") }} function.
+The first parameter to the {{ linkApi("js", "TableComponent", "addColumn") }} function is a unique string key for the column.

 ~~~
 table.addColumn ('storeName', "Store Name");